 North Island weka study site at Motu

-The Department of Conservation Weka Recovery Plan was approved in 1999.
+DOC's Weka Recovery Plan was approved in 1999.
 The plan promotes the recovery of the weka, outlines different management options, and a work plan.

 The long-term vision of the recovery plan is: